 Multi-instrumentalist Trevor Davis has performed in nearly 110 cities across the United States as a member of two national touring shows.
 His versatility as a musician allows him to perform in a variety of settings and styles ranging from pit work, to symphony orchestras, to big bands.

 Originally from Delaware, Trevor has a BA from Kutztown University, a MM in Jazz Studies from Indiana University, and a MM in Multiple Woodwinds from UNC Greensboro.
 He continued at UNC-G and completed the DMA in Clarinet Performance where he studied with Anthony Taylor.
 Former teachers include Kelly Burke, Jeremy Justeson, Tom Walsh, and James Campbell.
-Trevor currently lives in Ruston, LA with his wife, Joann and their daughter, Taylyn.
+Trevor currently lives in Cedar City, UT with his wife, Joann and their daughter, Taylyn.
 Outside of music, Trevor enjoys road cycling, golfing, and swimming.